second-state/crunw/README.md

 Test 7: Delete the previous file
 ```

-# Kubernetes: Manage WebAssembly programs and Docker containers side by side
+# Manage WebAssembly programs and Docker containers side by side in Kubernetes

 ## Requirements